svenmalvik/svenmalvik.com/_posts/2020-09-12-event-driven-infrastructure-with-app-configuration .md

 featured-image: https://cdn.svenmalvik.com/images/appc-apim-autmation-eventgrid-logos.png
 ---

 *Azure App Configuration is great for externalizing application configurations.
-What if an application is our infrastructure?
-How could we dynamically change our infrastructure based on updates in Azure App Configuration?
+But what if an application is our infrastructure?
+How could we dynamically update our infrastructure based on a change in Azure App Configuration?
 To give you an idea of what I have in mind ...
 At [Vipps](https://vipps.no) we have two AKS clusters.
 Only one cluster is active at any given time.
 We use the second cluster to test AKS upgrades.
 In front of AKS is Azure API Management that can route traffic to AKS-blue or AKS-green.
 The information of what cluster is active and what is inactive can be stored in Azure App Configuration, and then being send to API Management that uses the value in a policy.
-In this post, I will show you how we can automate a switch from one AKS cluster to another cluster with Azure Event Grid.
-This scenario was a study that i did to find out how we can use Azure App Configuration for an Event-Driven Infrastructure.*
+In this post, I will show how to automate a switch from one AKS cluster to another cluster with Azure Event Grid.
+This scenario was a study that i did to find out how to use Azure App Configuration for an Event-Driven Infrastructure.*

 ![Event flow diagram of how Azure App Configuration events trigger Azure API Management deployments](https://cdn.svenmalvik.com/images/apim-aks-blue-green.png){: style="max-width: 300px"}